 You may wish to export to Excel or CSV:

 - When viewing the results of a Report, click

 - Select Excel or CSV as your desired file format.

 - Select Full or Summary: when you view your Report, there are tabs for Full and Overview, which corresponds to the information you wish to export.

-You can set User Role permissions for the Reports system so you can specify who can view or edit Reports.
+You can set User Role permissions for the Reports system so you can specify who can view or edit Reports that they own or reports created by others.
+Limiting users to their own Reports can prevent them from viewing or editing Reports made by others.
 There is a section in the Permissions tab for User Roles under the section of Reporting.

 You’re a marketer who wishes to target a new course, Advanced First Aid , to students who’ve previously attended both your First Aid at Work (Event X) and First Aid Basic (Event Y).
 You’ll then export these results to a CSV, which you can use to import into a mailshot program so you can send an email blast for your new course.

 Because we want to base our Report on students who’ve attended past Events, we’ll choose the base Entity type as Delegates : this will start a new Report for the Entity type, Delegate .

 Sometimes when you create a Report, you may find that you’re seeing results you wouldn’t have thought of.
 In this case, you might find your search results includes students who have cancelled in any of the specified Events.
 Cancelled students shouldn’t be counted as having attended your Events, so these results should be excluded.
 In addition, you only want to include Students who have an email address because you want to use this to send them an email blast.